jalajsc/Assignment_2/README.md

 Simplifii Assignment 2--
-This assignment helped to understand Routing better and Api calling.
+This assignment helped me to understand Routing better and Api calling.

 Name-Jalaj